Adjusted Bayesian inference for selected parameters: Introduction

 \subsection{Selection bias in Bayesian analysis}

-Selection is considered to have no effect on Bayesian inference.
-Dawid (1994) explains ``Since Bayesian posterior distributions are already fully conditioned on the data, the posterior distribution of any quantity is the same, whether it was chosen in advance or selected in the light of the data.''
-Senn (2008) reviews the disagreement between Bayesian and frequentist approaches regarding selection.
-He considers the example of providing inference for $\mu_{i^*}$, the effect of the pharmaceutical associated with the largest sample mean $y_{i^*}$, among a class of $m$ compounds with $Y_i \sim N(\mu_i, 4)$.
-He first shows that if $\mu_i$ are iid $N(0,1)$ the posterior distribution of $\mu_{i^*}$ is $N(y_{i^*} / 5, 4/5)$.
+Dawid (1994) explains why selection should have no effect on Bayesian inference: ``Since Bayesian posterior distributions are already fully conditioned on the data, the posterior distribution of any quantity is the same, whether it was chosen in advance or selected in the light of the data.''

+Senn (2008) reviews the disparity between Bayesian and frequentist approaches regarding selection.
+He considers the example of providing inference for $\theta_{i^*}$, the effect of the pharmaceutical associated with the largest sample mean $y_{i^*}$, among a class of $m$ compounds with $Y_i \sim N(\theta_i, 4)$.
+He first shows that if $\theta_i$ are iid $N(0,1)$ the posterior distribution of $\theta_{i^*}$ is $N(y_{i^*} / 5, 4/5)$.
 He then assumes a hierarchical model in which the treatments form a compound class.
-The class effect is $\lambda \sim N(0, 1 - \gamma^2)$ and $\mu_i$ are iid $N(\lambda, \gamma^2)$.
-In this case he shows that the posterior distribution of $\mu_{i^*}$ depends on the number of other compounds and their overall mean, however it is unaffected by the fact that $\mu_{i^*}$ was selected because it corresponds to the largest sample mean.
+The class effect is $\lambda \sim N(0, 1 - \gamma^2)$ and $\theta_i$ are iid $N(\lambda, \gamma^2)$.
+In this case he shows that the posterior distribution of $\theta_{i^*}$ depends on the number of other compounds and their overall mean, however it is unaffected by the fact that $\theta_{i^*}$ was selected because it corresponds to the largest sample mean.